eslint/eslint/docs/src/rules/no-irregular-whitespace.md

 * `"skipComments": true` allows any whitespace characters in comments
 * `"skipRegExps": true` allows any whitespace characters in regular expression literals
 * `"skipTemplates": true` allows any whitespace characters in template literals
+* `"skipJSXText": true` allows any whitespace characters in JSX text

 ### skipStrings